The Insidious Nature of Smartphone Addiction

 The short version of the story is that when I woke up from a night's sleep or came out of my meditation practice, I would find my phone in my hand.

-From there it doesn't take long to get sucked into social media, email, etc.
+From there it didn't take long to get sucked into social media, email, etc.

 Once I started using a physical timer for meditation, my practice felt so much better.